crypto101/book/building-blocks.rst

 Mallory gets a hold of all of the rows in the database.
-Perhaps she did it through a SQL injection attack, or maybe with a little social engineering.
-[12]_ Everything is supposed to remain secure: Mallory only has the ciphertexts, but she doesn't have the secret key.
+Perhaps she did it through a SQL injection attack, or maybe with a little social engineering. [#]_ Everything is supposed to remain secure: Mallory only has the ciphertexts, but she doesn't have the secret key.

+.. [#]
+   Social engineering means tricking people into things they shouldn't be doing, like giving out secret keys, or performing certain operations.
+It's usually the most effective way to break otherwise secure cryptosystems.

 Mallory wants to figure out what Alice's record says.
 For simplicity's sake, let's say there's only one ciphertext block.
 That means Alice's